thaieibvn/easy-crypto-bot/README.md

 4. Type "npm install"
 5. Now start the app with "npm start ."

 Thanks for the interest in my app!
+If you have comments, suggestions, ideas or anything else you can contact me at stefan@easycryptobot.com

 Happy coding/trading ;)